-We hope that you discover something new that attracts your attention today!
+We hope that you have a healthy day at school.
 Remember to think kind thoughts, use kind words, and do kind things.
 We Love You.

 Before Medawar and Burnet’s work, it was thought that the immune system was fully developed at conception.
 Medawar and Burnet found that the immune system developed later on during the fetus stage.
 They also discovered there were ways to manipulate and ‘trick’ the immune system.

 Peter Medawar shared the 1960 Nobel Prize for Medicine with Sir Frank Macfarlane Burnet for their work and discovery of ‘acquired immunological tolerance’.
 Their work was critical for skin grafts and organ transplants.

 Peter Medawar had the reputation for being very witty and clever in his writing and interactions with others.